Symmetric group characters as symmetric functions

 \end{section}

-\begin{section}{The irreducible character expansion of a complete and elementary symmetric function} The combinatorial interpretation of the coefficients for the irreducible character expansion of a complete symmetric function comes from combining the notion of multiset partition of a multiset and column strict tableau.
+\begin{section}{The irreducible character expansion of a complete symmetric function} The main result of this section is an expansion of the complete homogeneous functions $h_\lambda$ in terms of the $\st$-basis.
+The coefficients are described combinatorially by combining the notion of multiset partition of a multiset and column strict tableau.
 To work with column strict tableaux on sets or multisets we need to establish a total order on these objects.
 We remark that, with few restrictions, we can do this with almost any total order and so we will use lexicographic if we read the entries of the multiset in increasing order.
-This may mean that the tableaux we work with will have evaluation which is not a partition, but this is typical with column strict tableaux.
+This may mean that the tableaux we work with will have content which is not a partition, but this is typical with column strict tableaux.

 If $\lambda = (\lambda_1, \lambda_2, \ldots, \lambda_{\ell(\lambda)})$ is a partition, then use the notation ${\overline \la} = (\la_2, \la_3,\ldots, \la_{\ell(\la)})$ to represent the partition with the first part removed.
 For a tableau $T$, let $shape(T)$ denote the partition of the outer shape of the tableau.